POSITION/JOB TITLE: Health Aide Paraprofessional

 - Model appropriate behaviors for students.

-- Develop and maintain a professional rapport teachers and other staff.
+- Develop and maintain a professional rapport with teachers and other staff.

 - May assist students at arrival and dismissal of school.